Install Extensions

 Note

-Unlike the running mode of Apache+PHP or Nginx+PHP, Workerman runs based on PHP command line PHP CLI, using a different PHP executable and possibly a different php.ini file.
-Therefore, seeing that a certain extension is installed when using phpinfo() in a web page does not mean that the corresponding extension is also installed for the PHP CLI.
+Unlike the running modes of Apache+PHP or Nginx+PHP, Workerman is run based on PHP CLI PHP CLI and uses a different PHP executable, and the php.ini file used may also differ.
+Therefore, seeing that a certain extension is installed by printing phpinfo() on a webpage does not necessarily mean that the corresponding extension is also installed for the command line PHP CLI.

-How to Determine Which Extensions are Installed for PHP CLI
+How to Determine Which Extensions Are Installed in PHP CLI

-Running php -m will list the extensions already installed for the command line PHP CLI, the result is similar to the following:
+Running php -m will list the extensions that are already installed in the command line PHP CLI, with results similar to the following:

 ~# php -m